vanhoefm/fragattacks/README.md

 <a id="id-test-amsdu"></a>
 ## 7.3.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

-The test `ping I,E --amsdu` checks if an implementation supports non-SPP A-MSDUs, in which case it is likely vulnerable to one of the below two attacks.
-To prevent attacks, ideally the network must mandate the usage of SPP A-MSDUs (and drop all non-SPP A-MSDUs).
-In case it's not an option to drop non-SPP A-MSDUs, temporary mitigations are discussed in Section 7.2 of the paper.
+The test `ping I,E --amsdu` checks if an implementation _supports_ non-SPP A-MSDUs.
+To prevent attacks, ideally the network must mandate the usage of SPP A-MSDUs and drop all non-SPP A-MSDUs.
+However, most vendors are currently implementing ad-hoc mitigations instead (see Section 7.2 of the paper).
+Because of this, you must use the following two tests to check whether a device is _vulnerable_ to aggregation (A-MSDU) attacks (CVE-2020-24588):

-The last two tests are used to simulate our A-MSDU injection attack:

 - `amsdu-inject`: This test simulates the A-MSDU injection attack described in Section 3.2 of the paper.
 In particular, it sends an A-MSDU frame whose start is also a valid LLC/SNAP header (since this is also what happens in our reference attack).
+If this test succeeds, the device is vulnerable to CVE-2020-24588.

 - `amsdu-inject-bad`: Some devices incorrectly parse A-MSDU frames that start with a valid LLC/SNAP header causing the above test to fail.
 In that case try `amsdu-inject-bad` instead (see Section 3.6 in the paper).
-Note that if this test succeeds, the impact of the attack is effectively identical to implementations that correctly parse such frames.
+Note that if this test succeeds, the impact of the attack is effectively identical to implementations that correctly parse such frames, meaing the device is vulnerable to CVE-2020-24588.

 <a id="id-test-mixedkey"></a>
 ## 7.4.
 Mixed key attack tests (§4 -- CVE-2020-24587)